 Secondly, far from displacing cash, mobile phones are simply changing the way consumers access it.
 M-Pesa provides a clear illustration.
 M-Pesa (“pesa” is Swahili for From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More) was launched in Kenya in 2007 by telecommunications provider Safaricom as a money transfer service, enabling users to send and receive money through their mobile phones.
 Today M-Pesa is the most developed mobile money system in the world and often recognised as one of the key innovations in payments of the last decade.
 While numerous features have been added to M-Pesa since its inception, it remains essentially a cash transfer system using a network of over 60,000 agents.
 According to the World Bank, in 2012, 21 million Kenyans made 527 million transactions.
 Between 2007 and 2012, the value of banknotes in circulation increased by 63%.

 As for mobile wallets, they are enabling ATM cash withdrawals.
 Citi has been testing a cardless ATM concept that lets customers make transactions using their mobile device instead of a card.
 Wells Fargo has developed a mobile wallet which will enable customers to withdraw cash ATMs using their Android handsets.
 Over 40% of the bank’s ATMs will be NFC-enabled by 2016.